NotMyRealNameHahaha/Flask-YtDl/README.md

 # Flask-Tube
-A convenient marriage of Flask &amp; Youtube-dl.
+A convenient marriage of Flask and Youtube-dl.
-Flask-Tube is NOT a Flask Extension.
+Flask-YtDl is NOT a Flask Extension.
 It is simply a Web interface to [youtube-dl](https://github.com/rg3/youtube-dl), and it uses [Flask](http://flask.pocoo.org/) to make this happen.
-Additionally, it serves as a simple example of how to use Flask, & how to structure Flask apps so they can be extended with minimal headaches.
+Additionally, it serves as a simple example of how to use the common features of Flask.

 # Getting Started
 ### Versions